Last updated April 27, 2021.

 Your company’s HR reps have access to and the benefit of corporate counsel to advise them on every move they make.
 There is no reason to go it alone when your job environment and security are at stake.
 For example, you can have a draft of your written complaint of discrimination reviewed by an attorney before you send it.
 In some cases, it might be best to have the attorney write and make the complaint directly on your behalf.
 A few minutes of consultation with an attorney can make all the difference in an important, perhaps life-changing, professional decision.

-Zatuchni & Associates specializes in discrimination claims across all protected categories.
+Zatuchni & Associates (https://goo.gl/maps/TRR34X29VzRCNM3g7) specializes in discrimination claims across all protected categories.
 We’ve helped countless clients who have suffered workplace bias secure financial and legal compensation from their employers.
-If you have discriminated or harasses at your workplace, contact our experienced employment attorneys online or call 609-243-0300 today for a free consultation.
-Our attorneys represent New Jersey and New York employees.
+If you have been discriminated against or harassed at your workplace, contact our experienced employment attorneys online or call 609-697-2204 today for a free consultation.
+Our attorneys represent New Jersey employees.